-

 Description

-Embark on a unique 8-day expedition through Choquequirao and Machu Picchu: Andean trekking, Inca ruins, canyons, high mountain passes, local communities, and breathtaking views.
-An ancestral route that blends history, nature, and physical challenge in the Peruvian Andes.
+Experience a unique 8-day expedition through Choquequirao and Machu Picchu: Andean trekking, Inca ruins, canyons, high-altitude passes, local communities, and breathtaking panoramas.
+An ancestral itinerary between history, nature, and physical challenge in the Peruvian Andes.

 Highlights